 All AES student loans are eligible for private refinancing, including both federal and private student loans.
 However, borrowers with federal student loans should carefully consider their options before refinancing.
-Once the old loan is paid off in full, the loan terms are forever gone.
+Once the old loan is paid in full, the loan terms are gone forever.
 That means that borrowers who refinance lose access to the federal repayment plans and student loan forgiveness programs.

 Why would a lender offer lower interest rates? – Student loan refinancing has become a highly competitive, profitable industry for many lenders.
 They profit by identifying borrowers who are most likely to repay their loans.
-As college students without a degree or a job, most student loan borrowers are a risky bet and normally end up with higher interest rates.
-As graduates with a degree and a job, and usually a better credit history, these borrowers are far more likely to repay their debt.
+As college students without a degree or a job, most student loan borrowers are a risky bet and frequently end up with higher interest rates.
+As graduates with a degree and a job, and usually a better credit history, they are far more likely to repay their debt.
 If a lender decides that a borrower is unlikely to miss payments, they will offer a better interest rate.
-At present, refinance rates start around 2.5%.
+At present, refinance rates start around 2%.

 Student Loan Consolidation with AES

 Why Consolidate AES Student Loans? – Federal consolidation of AES loans, or any federal government loan, is all about program eligibility.
-Some federal student loans, such as FFELP loans are not eligible for all of the Income-Driven Repayment Plans and these same loans are not all eligible for Public Service Loan Forgiveness.
+Some federal student loans, such as FFELP loans, are not eligible for all of the Income-Driven Repayment Plans, and these same loans are not all eligible for Public Service Loan Forgiveness.
 Consolidation turns the old loans into a federal direct consolidation loan.
-This new loan can be enrolled in more repayment plans and become eligible for PSLF.
+Federal direct loans may be eligible for preferred repayment plans or PSLF.

-How Do I Consolidate AES Student Loans? – AES does not actually provide the consolidation services.
-Instead, consolidation is done through the federal government and the Department of Education.
+How Do I Consolidate AES Student Loans? – AES does not provide consolidation services.
+Instead, the Department of Education completes the consolidation.
 Federal Student Aid provides a single website for all federal consolidation applications, regardless of servicer.
-This means that borrowers who have multiple federal servicers for their loans will only need to submit a single application.
+This means that borrowers with multiple federal servicers for their loans will only need to submit a single application.

 We should also note that only federal loans can go through federal student loan consolidation.
 Borrowers who have private loans with AES will only have the option to refinance.

-The federal consolidation application is very easy to fill out, but the actual process can take several weeks or even months.
-During this time, borrowers will get a letter stating exactly what loans are being consolidated and given a final opportunity to opt out.
-Once the loans are consolidated, there is no way to reverse the or “un-consoldiate” the loans.
+The federal consolidation application is easy to fill out.
+However, the actual process can take several weeks or even months.
+During this time, borrowers get a letter stating which loans are being consolidated and given a final opportunity to opt-out.
+After consolidation, there is no way to reverse or “un-consolidate” the loans.

 Refinancing and consolidating are two unique ways that borrowers can save money on their AES student loans.
-Borrowers should carefully consider their options before deciding to refinance or consolidate, but when done properly, savvy borrowers can save thousands and get their debt repaid years earlier.
+Borrowers should carefully consider their options before deciding to refinance or consolidate.
+When done properly, savvy borrowers can save thousands and get their debt repaid years earlier.